Particular/docs.particular.net/servicepulse/installation.md

 ServicePulse will check the current licensing status by querying the ServiceControl API, located by default at `http://localhost:33333/api`.
 Therefore, if ServicePulse indicates that the license is invalid or has expired, then the license must be updated in ServiceControl.

-See also [NServiceBus Licensing](/nservicebus/licensing/) or [licensing ServiceControl](/servicecontrol/license/) for adding a license using the ServiceControl Management Utility.
+See also [NServiceBus Licensing](/nservicebus/licensing/) or [licensing ServiceControl](/servicecontrol/license/) for adding a license using the ServiceControl Management app.